 5. Prominent Windows

 Some homes look their best when they have a focal point or accent that focuses the gaze.
+Consider bay window ideas for the living room.
 This home has a large wall of windows that is made up of two different sections meeting in the middle at a slight angle.
 The windows follow the pitch and line of the roof as they go up, accenting it.
 The window frames have a similar color to the roof, creating a unified and cohesive look.

 Log look siding from TruLog works particularly well with window frames, creating a tight, even seal and an appearance that will enhance your exterior.
 Unlike real log siding, which would cause the windows to sit unevenly in the walls, TruLog creates an even appearance for a cleaner look.